2JS/tower2/README.md

 #### Soft limit

 Master would be able to change the limit range of device value(speed or temperature) in future.
 Currently they're hardcoded.

+## Known Issues

+#### Arduino connection going unresponsive

+Arduino connection goes randomly unresponsive only if their speed is 0.
+If they're not, it seems staying responsive.
+Resetting arduino temporarily resolves the issue.